cthoyt/cthoyt.github.io/_posts/2025/2025-09-25-enriching-ror-with-wikidata.md

 into Wikidata years ago when we were preparing the (unpublished) relation ontology paper).

-I made an intermediate output of all of thet triples [here](https://github.com/cthoyt/ror-wikidata-enrichment/raw/refs/heads/main/data/4-ror-relations.tsv), licensed under CC0.
+I made an intermediate output of all of the triples [here](https://github.com/cthoyt/ror-wikidata-enrichment/raw/refs/heads/main/data/4-ror-relations.tsv), licensed under CC0.